-British tennis star Sir Andy Murray is taking super strength collagen in a liquid supplement form to strengthen his joints, bones and immune system.
-The super strength collagen is part of his overall recovery programme.
+British tennis star Sir Andy Murray is taking super-strength collagen in a liquid supplement form to strengthen his joints, bones, and immune system.
+The super-strength collagen is part of his overall recovery program.
 Murray made his singles comeback in August, just seven months after he announced that he thought his career was over.

 Andy Murray Goes Public on his Super Strength Collagen Use

-Murray’s team came up with a 50ml supplement which contains 10,000mg of high strength marine collagen, plus glucosamine.
+Murray’s team came up with a 50ml supplement that contains 10,000mg of high-strength marine collagen, plus glucosamine.
 This is a compound found naturally in the body which helps keep the joints healthy and delays the breakdown of cartilage, improving mobility.
 Studies also claim it can also ward off diabetes and extend lifespan if taken regularly.

 What is Collagen, Super Strength collagen?

 Collagen is a protein that our body has in abundance.
-This protein can be found in our bones, muscles, skin and tendons.
-It provides strength, rigidity and resistance in our body.
+This protein can be found in our bones, muscles, skin, and tendons.
+It provides strength, rigidity, and resistance in our bodies.
 This is the reason for our bouncy skin and resilient joints in our youth.
 However, as we enter our 20s, we begin to lose out naturally on protein.
 Approximately between 1 and 1.5% annually.
-Along with that, we also start to lose out on the benefits of a collagen rich body concurrently.
+Along with that, we also start to lose out on the benefits of a collagen-rich body concurrently.